Fantastic, Vol. 2: Critical reception and aftermath

 The album received highly positive reviews and acclaim upon its release.
 SF Weekly commented that "(Jay Dee's) production style has been subtly influencing better-recognized producers for years" and even went as far as to claim that "Slum Village is going to single-handedly save rap music".
 The group themselves have since acknowledged the impact this record had, and while they benefited greatly from it, it has also overshadowed their later, though more commercially successful work.

 The twelfth track "Get Dis Money" was originally featured on the soundtrack to the 1999 Mike Judge cult film Office Space.
 The second track "Conant Gardens" was featured in the 2002 Frankie Muniz film Big Fat Liar as well as the 2003 Steve Martin film Cheaper by the Dozen.

-The album was re-issued as Fantastic Vol. 2.10 in 2010.
+On February 2, 2010, the album was re-released as the two-disc Fantastic Vol. 2.10, commemorating the 10th anniversary of the original album.
+This Barak Records release features additional tracks, alternative versions of a few songs, instrumentals, and a different intro from the original release.
+It is notable for including many small skits that appear between songs that never appeared on earlier presses.